danube-messaging/danube/info/WAL_Cloud_Persistence_Design.md

     dir: /var/lib/danube/wal
     fsync_interval_ms: 5
     retention:
+      # Retention floor to bound disk growth even if some subscriptions stall.
+      # Segments can be pruned only if (1) uploaded+committed to ETCD, (2) all ACTIVE subs advanced past them,
+      # and (3) they are older than min_minutes (and overall WAL size above min_bytes when applicable).
       min_minutes: 60
       min_bytes: 107374182400   # 100 GiB
+      # A subscription is considered ACTIVE if it has progressed or heartbeated within this grace window.
+      # Subscriptions inactive beyond this window do not block pruning and will catch up from cloud on resume.
+      active_subscription_grace_seconds: 300
   uploader:
     interval_seconds: 10
     max_batch_bytes: 8388608    # 8 MiB